ttab/elephant-repository/README.md

 The repository has an archiving subsystem that records all document changes (versions and statuses) to a S3 compatible store.
 TODO: We will use this fact to be able to purge document data from old versions in the database.

-TODO: The archiver doesn't use any form of concurrency at the moment, so expect it to start lagging behind if the system is put on a write load above 1 op/s.

 #### Signing

 The repository maintains a set of ECDSA P-384 signing keys that are used to sign